javascriptmath/scalar_function_derivative/README.md

 ## Usage
 The webpage automatically calculates and displays the derivatives for the scalar function \(f(x) = x^3\) at \(x = 1.2\).
 The user does not need to provide any input.
 The results are shown in a clean, code-like format that is easy to read and understand.

-## Potential Enhancements
-- **Interactive Input:** Allow users to input different scalar functions and points at which to calculate derivatives.
-- **Expanded Functionality:** Include options for higher-order derivatives or integration.
-- **Dynamic Styling:** Provide theme-switching capabilities or additional customization options for the interface.

 ## License
 This project is licensed under the MIT License